aldebaran/libqi/doc/source/std/code.rst

 - it's not really compatible with asynchronous design, where error reporting should be asynchronous too, but the error can catched at the caller place, and rethrow at the callee place. (qi::Future can help having both)
 - exceptions increase the library size
 - it's really hard to write exception-safe code.
 (RAII really help here)
-- Exception catching of a user defined type in a binary other than the one which threw the exception requires a typeinfo lookup. (and rtti do not work well accross dll boundary http://gcc.gnu.org/faq.html#dso)
+- Exception catching of a user defined type in a binary other than the one which threw the exception requires a typeinfo lookup. (and rtti do not work well across dll boundary http://gcc.gnu.org/faq.html#dso)
 - it break ABI: memory allocated in one place should be deallocated in the same place (remember that object do not have the same size in release/debug with MSVC), so if user catch a ref, this can crash.
 - Avoiding leak is really hard (all function should handle exceptions, again RAII really help)